marklindsey11/hashgraph/testnet/README.md

 * Take note of the upcoming reset dates
 * Have the ability to recreate test data for your application to minimize interruptions
-* After the reset, you will need to visit the [Hedera Developer Portal](https://portal.hedera.com/register) to get a new testnet account information
+* After the reset, you will need to visit the [Hedera Developer Portal](https://portal.hedera.com/register) to get your new testnet account keys
 * Subscribe to the [Hedera status page](https://status.hedera.com/) to receive reset notifications

 If you have any questions or concerns, please connect with us via [Discord](https://discord.com/invite/EC2GY8ueRk).

 **Reset Dates 2022**

-* July 28, 2022
 * Oct 27, 2022

 ### Test Network Throttles